-- The commercial tools do well in different optimization contexts (but unfortunately we cannot offer more insight here).
-These tools, as well as the sensitivity-based sizers GS and SBS, benefit from not needing to fit a closed-form delay/power model to real library data. - The benefits of having a finer granularity in a library is much more pronounced for exponential power tradeoffs (such as gatelength biasing and $V_t$ -assignment) than linear power tradeoffs (as in the case of gate sizing). - Local sensitivity-based heuristics like GS and SBS can be highly suboptimal for large delay budgets due to their tendency to be trapped in local minima (as we have seen with star or mesh topologies).
+- For gate sizing and V_t -assignment, linear programming-based solvers can perform surprisingly well.
+Their solution quality suffers significantly in the gate-length biasing context where the delay is a strongly nonlinear function of the gate-length. - The commercial tools do well in different optimization contexts (but unfortunately we cannot offer more insight here).
+These tools, as well as the sensitivity-based sizers GS and SBS, benefit from not needing to fit a closed-form delay/power model to real library data. - The benefits of having a finer granularity in a library is much more pronounced for exponential power tradeoffs (such as gate-length biasing and V_t -assignment) than linear power tradeoffs (as in the case of gate sizing). - Local sensitivity-based heuristics like GS and SBS can be highly suboptimal for large delay budgets due to their tendency to be trapped in local minima (as we have seen with star or mesh topologies).

-VI.
-EXTENSIONS TO COMPLEX DELAY MODELS
+V. EXTENSIONS TO COMPLEX DELAY MODELS